adam-maj/deep-learning/README.md

 > [!NOTE]
 >
-> **Constraint #3: The efficacy of optimization & regularization approaches constrains the number of parameters in the network.**
+> **Constraint #3: The efficacy of optimization & regularization approaches constrains the number of parameters a network can handle while still being able to converge and generalize.**

 <br />